wds4/DCoSL/README.md

 # DCoSL: Decentralized Curation of Simple Lists

 DCoSL strives to be the most simple protocol imaginable for decentralized reputation and web of trust.
 In the spirit of nostr, dcosl is defined by a series of DIPs: dcosl implementation proposals.

-The only proposal that is absolutely required is DIP-0.
+The only proposal that is absolutely required for DCoSL is DIP-0.
 Every proposal after that is optional.
+For many proposals, specific details of implementation will be provided.
+DCoSL is designed to be tolerant of alternative implementations.
+Any implementation of a DIP that achieves the same purpose but differs only in details will be referred to as a `DIP-xx-substitute` or a `DIP-xx-equivalent`.
+(Provide example of this.)

 # Why do we need this?